 However, the success of these spaces is not only due to the urban designers, town planners and architects; it also relies on the community adopting the space as their own.
 Furthermore, while the architecture, the materials used and the overall design of the space all have a part to play, intelligent use of colour also has the potential to improve our public spaces.
 Certainly, in the Joseph Rowntree Report – The Social Value of Public Spaces – it was noted that ‘People are drawn to, and tend to stay longer in, public spaces that offer interest and stimulation’.

-When skilfully used, colour has the ability to engage people and create a centre of attention.
-However, using colour in public spaces, particularly interior spaces, needs careful consideration, particularly as our surroundings can influence our emotions and state of mind.
+When skillfully used, colour has the ability to engage people and create a centre of attention.
+However, using colour in public spaces, particularly interior spaces, needs careful consideration, especially as our surroundings can influence our emotions and state of mind.
 If you’ve ever noticed that you feel irritated in a specific place, or that certain places help you to feel calm and relaxed, then there’s a good chance that it’s the colours in the space that are contributing to that feeling.

 Different colours may influence a person’s mental or physical state